-- The column spacing shall not exceed 25 feet center to center of columns. - Provide a cantilever distance from the center of exterior column to the end of the bent cap that is less than or equal to 35 percent of the average column spacing of the bent.

-2.1.20 Wing Walls
+- Provide a cantilever distance from the center of exterior column to the end of the bent cap that is less than or equal to 35 percent of the average column spacing of the bent. - 2.1.20 Wing Walls

-For parallel wing walls (wing walls that are parallel to the centerline of bridge), detail the bottom of the wing wall level and at the same elevation as the bottom of the bent cap.
-Detail the top of parallel wing walls sloped and at the same elevation as the top of the outside edge of the approach slab.
+Provide parallel wing walls (wing walls that are parallel to the centerline of bridge or edge of approach slab).
+Detail the bottom of the wing wall level and at the same elevation as the bottom of the bent cap.
+Detail the top inside face of each wing wall to match the elevations and grades along the outside edge of the approach slab.